riyaphulwani/AI-Planet-hackathon/README.md

 # AI-Planet-hackathon
-Hey I a, Riya phulwani.
+Hey I am, Riya phulwani.
 this is my submission for the AI planet hackathon.